jakeyeung/TissueCiradianAnalysis/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-9-1.png)

 The gene loadings show how the phase and amplitude relates to each other.
-For example, we find /Arntl/ to oscillate in phase with /Npas2/ across tissues, but antiphasic with /Dbp/.
+For example, we find *Arntl* to oscillate in phase with *Npas2* across tissues, but antiphasic with *Dbp*.

 The tissue loadings show how the oscillations of each gene relates across tissues.
 Here we see in this tissue-wide module that these genes